 Number 3: Terminator 2: Judgement Day

-Arnold Schwarzenegger is one of the biggest action stars in the history of cinema, if not the biggest.
-He’s headlined dozens of blockbusters since the early 80’s, but none of his other movies come close to matching James Cameron’s Terminator 2: Judgement Day, the greatest movie sequel of all time.
+Arnold Schwarzenegger is one of if not the biggest action star in the history of cinema.
+He’s headlined dozens of blockbusters in his decades-spanning career, but none of his other works come close to matching James Cameron’s Terminator 2: Judgement Day, the greatest movie sequel ever made.
 There are just so many things to love about it.
-The gunfights and chases are jaw-dropping, Linda Hamilton’s Sarah Connor is an absolute badass, and Robert Patrick is truly creepy as the more advanced, seemingly invincible, liquid metal T-1000, which used special effects that were mind-blowing at the time.
-Lastly, the decision to change the Governator’s T-800 from pursuer to protector was a stroke of genius, as it allowed the cyborg to build a believable bond with Edward Furlong’s John Connor that’s strong enough to make me… Get dust in my eyes every time I watch it.
+The gunfights and chases are jaw-dropping; Linda Hamilton’s Sarah Connor is an absolute badass, an all-time great heroine; Robert Patrick is all kinds of unsettling as the more advanced, seemingly invincible liquid metal T-1000 which used special effects that were mind-blowing at the time.
+There’s all that, plus the shift of the Governator’s T-800 from pursuer to protector.
+It’s a stroke of genius that allows the previously terrifying cyborg to build a believable bond with Edward Furlong’s John Connor that’s strong enough to make me… have something in my eye every time I watch it.

 Number 2: Gladiator